-Kwan Im Thong Hood Cho Temple Visiting Professor in the Humanities
+Kwan Im Thong Hood Cho Temple Professor

 Professor Bryan William Van Norden received his BA from the University of Pennsylvania and his PhD from Stanford University.
 Before coming to Yale-NUS, he taught at Vassar College and Wuhan University.
 Professor Van Norden is the author, editor, or translator of nine books on Chinese and comparative philosophy, including most recently, Taking Back Philosophy: A Multicultural Manifesto.
 A recipient of Fulbright, National Endowment for the Humanities, and Mellon fellowships, Van Norden has been honoured as one of The Best 300 Professors in the United States by The Princeton Review.
 Professor Van Norden is married, and is the proud parent of two college-aged children, one cat, and one French Bulldog.
 His hobbies are poker (he has played in the World Series of Poker in Las Vegas) and films-so-bad-they-are-good.